-If you’re looking for a beautiful spot to raise your family, Sacramento County could be an excellent option for you.
+If you’re looking for a beautiful spot to raise your family, Sacramento County could be an excellent option for you – and the average house price is just $369,400.
 El Dorado Hills in particular is incredibly family friendly.
 You’ll enjoy great schools, lakes, over 100 acres of parkland, and the chance to partake in recreational activities like golfing and sailing.
 Roseville is another lively spot with a chock-a-block events calendar, great shopping, live music and farmers markets.

 This five-bedroom, five bathroom new build is on the market for $720,900 (£520,000).
 The new development is ideally located just minutes from El Dorado Hills town centre, downtown Folsom and Folsom Lake.